leaningtech/labs/src/content/docs/cheerpj3/23-licensing.md

 title: Licensing
 ---

-CheerpJ is free to use for personal projects, most non-commercial applications and for technical evaluations.
-For commercial projects, you need a license.
+CheerpJ is free to use for personal projects, most non-commercial applications, and for technical evaluations.

-CheerpJ is **free for personal use and technical evaluation**.
-Companies must [purchase a license][licensing].
-For academic and not-for-profit projects, please [contact us][contact].

 - Individuals can use CheerpJ for **free**.
 This includes:
   - Most open-source projects